Deploy with NGINX Plus Ingress Controller

 Important:

-There are two versions of NGINX Ingress Controller for Kubernetes: NGINX Open Source and NGINX Plus.
-To deploy NGINX Ingress Controller with NGINX Service Mesh, you must use the NGINX Plus version.
-Visit the NGINX Ingress Controller product page for more information.
+NGINX Ingress Controller can be used for free with NGINX Open Source.
+Paying customers have access to NGINX Ingress Controller with NGINX Plus.
+To deploy NGINX Ingress Controller with NGINX Service Mesh, you must use either:

 Supported Versions